 Westlake's oldest subdivision, having been platted about 1978, Mahotea Boone has fourteen lots, eleven of which currently have older homes.
 It is zoned for minimum two acre lots and appears to be redeveloping with larger homes.
 The developer was Bill Boone, who named the street after his grandmother.

 Quail Hollow is the newest residential development in Westlake.
-The development covers 188 acres of gorgeous landscape and plans to have 92 estate homes on 1-2 acre lots.
-Quail Hollow’s concept plan can be found here.
+The development covers 188 acres of gorgeous landscape and plans to have 96 estate homes that reside on lots over 1 acre.

 In this 30-house airport subdivision, airplanes are almost as common as cars.
 The subdivision's name comes from its location on an old stagecoach trail from Keller to Denton.

 Terra Bella is a 28 lot, 54.7 acre, gated Planned Development subdivision with a 22.6 acre open space/nature preserve featuring a hike and bike trail.
-As Westlake’s newest subdivision, the first house was permitted for construction in August 2009.
 Terra Bella is accessible from Dove Road and Sam School Road, on the eastern border of Westlake.